bobzwik/Quadcopter_SimCon/README.md

 [PyDy](https://pypi.org/project/pydy/), short for Python Dynamics, is a tool kit made to enable the study of multibody dynamics.
 At it's core is the SymPy [mechanics package](https://docs.sympy.org/latest/modules/physics/mechanics/index.html#vector), which provides an API for building models and generating the symbolic equations of motion for complex multibody systems.

-In the *PyDy Scripts* folder, one will find multiple different scripts.
+In the *PyDy Scripts* folder, you will find multiple different scripts.
 Some express the drone's orientation in the NED frame, and some in the ENU frame.

 __NED frame__ : The world is oriented in such a way that the *X* direction is **North**, *Y* is **East** and *Z* is **Down**.
 The drone's orientation in this frame is **front-right-down (frd)**.
 This is a conventional/classic frame used in aeronautics, and also the frame used for the PX4 multicopter controller.